rogwool/two/README.md

 Members to have multiple roles in multiple groups i.e 'admin' in one group, 'edit' in another

-Bindings need to be fixed
+Bindings need to be checked